CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

     ![](../Images/l27t1p2.png)

-1. Provision the resource using the following settings and the click on **Review + create**:
+1. Provision the resource using the following settings and then click on **Review + create**:

     - Create options: **Both (1)**
     - Subscription: **Choose Default Subscription (2)**